mjeronimo/carma2/README.md

 # Issues

 * When setting the composable node container to respawn, the contained composable nodes aren't reloaded
+* There is a namespace collision when using the new plugin added to the dead reckoner node

 # Task List